-Believe it or not, all kids may not be onboard for their family to get a boat.
+Believe it or not, all kids may not be onboard to get a boat.
 Some might be scared; others might not think there’s always fun to be had.
 For some parents, enjoying a sun filled day out on the water while fishing is paradise, others might take to a more wild and adventurous approach.
 There will always be an activity for every one of all ages and styles of fun on a boat.
 You just might have to take the time to explore what it is.

 Few kids would turn down a fishing trip, unless they’ve been on an extremely boring one.
 If you bombard them with just rules and how-to’s and leave out the fun and maybe even some snacks, the fishing trip may go from fun filled to miserable in a matter of minutes.
 Try and see this new experience from your kid’s point of view.
 It’s brand new and it’s very exciting, so being just as excited as they are will definitely keep up the moral in the boat.
 You have to wear many hats on this adventure; friend, mentor, and maybe even explorer!
 This will help them learn and keep them “hooked” at the same time.